 Grants & Bursaries

-Town of Collingwood Community Recreation & Culture Grants (In-Kind Facility and Financial), are intended to assist non-profit, charitable or volunteer-based organizations or groups that operate in the Town of Collingwood.
-There is one application intake per year for both In-Kind Facility support and Financial Grants.
-Applications are currently being accepted until February 3, 2020 at 4:00 p.m.
+There are two types of Community Recreation & Culture Grants - Financial Grants and In-Kind Facility Grants.
+Both are intended to assist non-profit, charitable or volunteer-based organizations or groups that operate in the Town of Collingwood.
+There is one application intake per year for both grant types.
+For 2021, the application is available from Tuesday, February 16 to Monday, March 22, 2021 at 4:00 p.m.

-It is expected that all applicants seeking a Community Recreation & Culture Grant align with the Parks, Recreation and Culture (PRC) mandate and Inclusion Statement below:
+All applicants seeking a Community Recreation & Culture Grant must align with the Parks, Recreation and Culture (PRC) mandate and Inclusion Statement.

 The Town of Collingwood is committed to building an inclusive and accessible environment where all members of the community feel valued, respected and supported.
 To this end the Parks, Recreation and Culture Grant is committed to using public funds to support initiatives that treat all members of our community with dignity and fairness and in no way limit individual rights and activities.

 Only one application per organization or group for each type of grant will be considered.
 You may apply for both a Financial Grant and an In-Kind Facility Grant on one application, if it is for the same project.

 Financial grants are available to eligible applicants that have a clearly defined project with an outcome that furthers their organization and that aligns with one or more objectives from the PRC Master Plan (see Criteria).
 Applicants must select between two grant amounts.
 Unsuccessful applications for $5,000 will not then be considered for $1,500.

 - $1,500: Up to16 grants of this amount will be awarded annually

 - $5,000: Up to 5 grants of this amount will be awarded annually